-Once the seeds have been fermented, the beans are then dried, cleaned and roasted.
+Once the seeds have been fermented, the beans are then dried, cleaned, and roasted.
 After roasting, the shell is removed to produce cacao nibs.
-The cacao nibs are then ground into cocoa mass which is pure chocolate in rough form.
-The cocoa mass is usually liquefied then molded with or without other ingredients, it is called chocolate liquor.
+The cacao nibs are then ground into a cocoa mass which is pure chocolate in rough form.
+Usually, the cocoa mass is liquefied then molded with or without other ingredients.
+This is called chocolate liquor.
 The chocolate liquor may then be processed into two components: cocoa solids and cocoa butter.

 Studies have revealed that there are certain health benefits from eating bittersweet chocolate in moderation, such as lowering blood pressure and helping to protect the heart.

 HOW TO OBSERVE #BittersweetChocolateDay